Azure/aks-engine/docs/faq.md

 ### What's the Difference Between AKS and AKS Engine?

 Azure Kubernetes Service ([AKS][]) is a Microsoft Azure service that supports fully managed Kubernetes clusters.
-[AKS Engine][] is an Azure open source project that creates Kubernetes clusters with your custom requirements.
-AKS uses AKS Engine internally, but they are not the same.
+[AKS Engine][] is an Azure open source project that allows you to create your own Kubernetes clusters with lots of user-configurable options, but with no official Azure support.

 AKS clusters can be created in the Azure portal or with `az aks create` in the [Azure command-line tool][].
 AKS Engine clusters can be created with `aks-engine deploy` (`aks-engine` is the AKS Engine command-line tool), or by generating ARM templates with `aks-engine generate` and deploying them as a separate step using the `az` command-line tool (e.g., `az group deployement create`).